charming-cottage/.github/profile/README.md

 # 🏡 Charming Cottage 🏡

-This is the home of the Charming Cottage, a community effort to run your home services with Juju and Openstack
+This is the home of the Charming Cottage, a community effort to run your home services with Juju.

 <!--